vn-tools/arc_unpacker/README.md

 ## Usage

-Drag'n'drop the archive or file onto `arc_unpacker`.
+Drag and drop the archive or file onto `arc_unpacker`.
 It will guess the format and unpack it for you.

 Caveats: